 Interested in becoming a member?

 Members must be at least 18 years old and live within coverage area of Brandon Fire Department.
+If you live outside our service area, feel free to reach out to the appropriate Dept via http://minnehahacountyfire.org/

 MINIMUM FIREFIGHTER REQUIREMENTS